antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 [**Example of CGH profiles:CGH profile of malignant melonama:  A is a Control sample**](_static/images/MolOncCRC/CGH_examples.jpg)

 CGH profiling plays an important role in understanding CRC by revealing genomic instability which is a Hallmark of cancer.
-Since we could als obtain the genomic data, he CGH profiles could be generated and added to R2.
+Since we could als obtain the genomic data, the CGH profiles could be generated and added to R2.
 Let's take a look at the CGH profiles to investigate if  we can say something about CGH properties when plotting the profiles per characteristic.

 ![](_static/images/MolOncCRC/WES-menu_nunes.png "onco_plot_nunes.png")

 [**Selecting CGH profiles**](_static/images/MolOncCRC/WES-menu_nunes.png)

-* On the main page select in left menu **WGS/WES data** and click on plot CGH karyograms intrack.
+* On the main page select in the left menu **WGS/WES data** and click on plot CGH karyograms intrack.
 Select CRC Nunes 2024 (copy number) and click next.
 A general CGH plot combining all the 1063 profiles  with Gains (in red) and Losses ( in Blue) is summarized in one plot.

 Now let see how the CGH profiles look for the CMS sub-category.